Sanchezcoin-Community/sanchezcoin-core/src/scriptvm/docs/functions.md

 ### **set_n_of_m(int_value) -> emit:**
 Determines how many signatures are required at least to unlock this script.<br>
-If less than 1 signature or more than signatures are used, the script is marked as invalid and aborted.
+If less than 1 signature or more than 16 signatures are used, the script is marked invalid and aborted.
 #### **Parameters:**
 - int_value = Specifies the required number of signatures required
 #### **Functional Rules:**